Local organizations partner to resolve crime crisis in Jackson

 JACKSON, Miss.
 (WJTV) – The City of Jackson has seen another year of record breaking homicides.

-The people that are actively working to resolve the criminal action are saying it’s time to stop talking and get to work.
-The advocates are calling for the communities to get involved and work together to try to change the criminal mentality of the capital city.
+The people that are actively working to resolve the criminal action said it’s time to stop talking and get to work.
+The advocates called for the communities to get involved and work together to try to change the criminal mentality in Jackson.

-“Everybody’s having a conversation about the violence but this is a conversation about the solution.”
+“Everybody’s having a conversation about the violence but this is a conversation about the solution,” said one person.

-Violence has been on the rise in several cities across the country including here in Jackson.

-“This violence is affecting us all over the world, everywhere,” said Cure Violence leader.

 On Thursday, the People’s Advocacy Group held a community meeting at Sykes Community Park to shine light on working solutions.

-Over the last year several organizations were created to help end violence in the communities.
+In the last year, several organizations were created to help end violence in the communities.

-“We got outreach workers and we got violence interrupters.
+“We got outreach workers, and we got violence interrupters.
 A violence interrupter mainly focus on mediation.
 We focus on stopping the shooting and killing on the front end.
-Once it happens we stop retaliation.
+Once it happens, we stop retaliation.
 The outreach workers have a case load of about 15 to 20 applicants.
-They help them get back in school, with anger management, they help them with this they help them with that but the key is help people with what they want help in,” said Cure Violence Representative.
+They help them get back in school, with anger management.
+They help them with this they help them with that, but the key is help people with what they want help in,” said said a representative for Cure Violence.

 The Cure For Violence Group primarily works in South Jackson and has already made a significant impact in the Oak Forest Community.